-This book will explore the relationship between the emphasis on performance in Elizabethan humanist education and the flourishing of literary brilliance around the turn of the sixteenth century.
-It will also credit this same education with the nurturing of the most enthusiastic, critical, knowledgeable, and sophisticated theatre audience the English-speaking world has ever known.
+My book explores the relationship between the emphasis on performance in Elizabethan humanist education and the flourishing of literary brilliance around the turn of the sixteenth century.
+It also credits this same education with the nurturing of the most enthusiastic, critical, knowledgeable, and sophisticated theatre audience the English-speaking world has ever known.

 I believe that we need more performing arts, storytelling and creative language in our schools.
 A great deal more.
 Every day.
 This is not because we need more actors, dancers, musicians and writers but because we need smarter, more thoughtful citizens.
 We need nimble thinkers with the mental flexibility to process the daily onslaught of information provided to us in the age of the Internet.
 We need a population of adults for whom creative and critical thinking comes instinctively.
 We need to take a hard look at the history of the role of the performing arts in learning and recognize how far afield we have strayed from the core purpose of education and how totally out of step we are with the past (and, indeed, with much of the rest of the world) in our current, hyper-focus on accountability in literacy and numeracy, with its data-based and testing-obsessed educational environment.